FioSysBio/CellHeap/README.md

 In that paper, the authors considered 13 patients, from which four patients were controls, 3 presented mild symptoms, and 6 six patients developed severe symptoms of COVID-19.
 However, when we applied the dataset selection criteria related to phase 1, one dataset was discarded relative to one of the controls.

 Source code of CellHeap for Liao et al. 2020's dataset is in the code directory.
-Cellranger count outpput reports are in the Data/Cellranger directory.
+Cellranger count output reports are in the Data/BALF directory.